Eve-C-2/wed11amGroup6/use-cases/uc-top-capital-cities-continent.md

 ### Success End Condition

-The system displays a report of the top N capital cities in a continent, sorted by population (from largest to smallest), displaying the information: Name, Country, District, and Population.
+The system displays a report of the top N capital cities in a continent, sorted by population (from largest to smallest), displaying the information: Name, Country, and Population.

 ### Failed End Condition